AnastasiiaMishchenko/Internationals/Rosemary/Lecture3.md

  ## Challenges: <a name="challenge"></a>
  - The gropu mates were absent for half of the class.
- - There is a communication gap with Anastasiia and the rest of the team, thus no knowledge transfer happens from that side.
  - A lot of time spend on solving issues
  - Staying back, working at home etc is not very helpful as getting stuck at somepoint and feel so out of resources
  - Very time consuming task as each step involves a lot of research